What the F1B? Sorting Out the Meaning Behind F1B Goldendoodle

 What is an F1 Goldendoodle?

-When a Golden Retriever is crossed with a Poodle, the Goldendoodle puppy is half Poodle and half Golden Retriever.
+When a Poodle is crossed with a Golden Retriever, the Goldendoodle puppy is 50% Poodle and 50% Golden Retriever.
 This is called an F1 Goldendoodle.

 So an F1Goldendoodle is a first-generation cross between a purebred Poodle and a purebred Golden Retriever.
-A picture is worth a thousand words, so we created a diagram to explain the F1 Goldendoodle…
+Since a picture is worth a thousand words, please check out our diagram below that visually explains the concept of the F1 Goldendoodle…

 What is an F1B Goldendoodle?

-Here’s a graphic to explain the F1B Goldendoodle…
+The graphic below visually explains the F1B Goldendoodle…

 More about the F1B Goldendoodle

-To get to know the characteristics of the F1B Goldendoodle, it might be easiest to look at the Poodle and the Golden Retriever and know that you can find any combination of parent characteristics.
+To get to know the characteristics of the F1B Goldendoodle, it might be easiest to first look at the standard Poodle and the Golden Retriever breeds.
+Then know that you can find any combination of parent characteristics in the Goldendoodle.

 According to the AKC, the Poodle is described as: